 Nimbus Arts is a community-owned 501(c)(3) non-profit organization founded in 2005 with the mission of giving the Napa Valley Community access to art.
-We are dedicated to nurturing curiosity, fostering creative expression, and building a sense of community.
+We are dedicated to fostering creative expression, nurturing curiosity, innovating through collaboration, and building a sense of community.
 In addition to on-site classes and camps, open studios, and lectures, we offer free public events, community service programs, classes in public and private schools, and collaborative art projects throughout Napa County.

-A fundamental philosophy of Nimbus is that art is best taught by practicing artists, who convey their knowledge, experience, and passion as part of the educational process.
-More than 30 local artists specializing in a wide range of media work as instructors at Nimbus.
+A fundamental philosophy of Nimbus is that art is best taught by practicing artists who convey their knowledge, experience, and passion as part of the educational process.
+More than 40 local artists specializing in a wide range of media work as instructors at Nimbus.
 Foundational art principles and topics are covered in every class and camp.
-Students at Nimbus develop both artistic skills and confidence through repeated exposure to artistic challenges, and they benefit from learning from artists who are truly passionate about what they do.
+Students at Nimbus develop both true artistic skill and confidence through repeated exposure to artistic challenges, and they benefit from learning from artists who are truly passionate about what they do.

 Nimbus is now an important community asset and nationally recognized art education organization, but that wasn’t always the case.
 The creation of Nimbus Arts was inspired by the experiences of the co-founder, Dana Johnson, and her family.
 As Dana’s young daughter was being treated at UCSF Childrens’ Hospital, the hospital offered art activities to the patients and their families.
 They experienced firsthand the joy, strength and sense of community that can be gained through artistic expression, and wanted to offer that to a wider audience.